hitowie/hitowie/README.md

 ### Christina Heil, PhD (she/her)

-#### Scientist with bioinformatic skills and a strong background in chemistry and biology
+#### Scientist with bioinformatic skills and a strong background in chemistry and biology.

 ###### Programming languages: